sdellis/intro-to-iiif/README.md

 s = manifestation.getSequences()
 s[0].getCanvases()
 ```
-You can see all the canvases with the image urls.
+You can see all the canvases with their image urls.
 It's going to be much easier for us
-to transform this data with our own methods that we can "mixin" and extend Manifesto.
+to transform this data with our own methods that we can "mixin", extending Manifesto with our
+own custom methods.

 Let's create a file called `mixins/manifesto-vue-mixins.js` and add the following code:

 ```